danchoi/hulu_automuter/README.markdown

 settings from the command line.
 If you know of one, feel free to add it to the [wiki](https://github.com/danchoi/hulu_automuter/wiki).

-You can also browse the rest of the web with Hulu Automuter as your HTTP Proxy, but you may run browser issues with certain web sites, like YouTube.com.

 ## Bug reports and feature requests